pixiedust/pixiedust/docsrc/source/displayapi.rst

 Conclusion
 ----------

 Pixiedust display has a built-in set of chart visualizations that can render a Spark or Pandas dataframe.
 The generated charts are easy to configure and also offer interactivity like panning, zooming, and tooltips.
-You can use the rendering engine of your choice to display and manipulate the visualaization.
+You can use the rendering engine of your choice to display and manipulate the visualization.
 All this is possbile without writing a line of code.
 PixieDust ``display()`` is extensible and provides an API to let developers write their own custom vizualizations.